 4. BE MORE CALORIE MINDFUL

 Being mindful is not quite calorie counting—a practice that doesn’t get much love from wellness advocates.
 But when it comes to the simplest weight-loss advice (telling people to eat healthfully or avoid several foods takes more mental gymnastics), there’s no clearer equation than: calories out > calories in = weight loss.
+You can track all these with a lose weight app

 Sometimes a single salad entrée will come in at 1,500 calories, while a modest dessert will cost you less than 150 calories.
 Being more mindful with regard to calories can help you make better, more fulfilling food choices, which can help you stick to your goals in the long run.